-This annual report includes various forward-looking statements about the Company that are subject to risks and uncertainties.
+This Annual Report on Form 10-K includes various forward-looking statements about the Company that are subject to risks and uncertainties.
 Forward-looking statements include information concerning future results of operations, and business strategy.
 Also, statements that contain words such as "believes," "expects," "anticipates," "intends," "estimated" or similar expressions are forward-looking statements.
 We have based these forward looking statements on our current expectations and projections about future events.
 While we believe these expectations and projections are reasonable, such forward-looking statements are inherently subject to risks, uncertainties and assumptions about us, including the following factors.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-In light of these risks, uncertainties and assumptions, the forwardlooking events discussed in this annual report might not occur.
+In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this Annual Report on Form 10-K might not occur.